devleaks/cockpitdecks-docs/docs/Button/Button Value.md

 There are thousands of datarefs in a running instance of X-Plane.
 Datarefs drive almost everything in the simulator.

 A dataref is always monitored.
-Its value is fetched from the simulator at regular internval (typically every second).
-When a Dataref's value has changed, all buttons that depend on that Dataref are notified to update their appearance.
+Its value is fetched from the simulator at regular interval (typically every second).
+When a dataref's value has changed, all buttons that depend on that dataref are notified to update their appearance.

 To explore datarefs, there is a handy X-Plane plugin called [DataRefTool](https://datareftool.com).
 There are also a few web pages that collect, report, and present them so that they can be searched.

+For simplicity, Cockpitdecks assumes all individual dataref values are floating point numbers or strings (in which case it actually is a list of floating point values representing the ASCII code number of each character in the string.)

+The reason for this is that as today, X-Plane UDP only returns floating point numeric values for requested datarefs.

 ## X-Plane / Cockpitdecks String Dataref

-Please refer to [[String Datarefs|this Section]] for string datarefs.
+Please refer to [[String Datarefs|this Section]] for The special handling of string datarefs.

 ## Cockpitdecks Internal Dataref

-Cockpitdecks manages its own set of *datarefs*.
+Cockpitdecks manages its own set of *internal datarefs*.

 All datarefs that starts with a special key word are *NOT* forwarded to X-Plane but rather managed internally inside Cockpitdecks.
 Otherwise, they are not different from X-Plane datarefs.
 They can be set and used like any other datarefs.

-When a button emit an internal dataref, it's definition mention it clearly so that it can be used by other buttons.
+When a button produces an internal dataref, it's definition mention it clearly so that it can be used by other buttons.

 The current default prefix for internal datarefs is `data:`.